 For parents who can’t wait until the 12-week ultrasound scan to find out the gender, many are turning to early at-home gender tests.

-These are said to accurately predict the gender between 6 and 9 weeks and can be done in the privacy and comfort of your own home.
+Both of these tests are said to accurately predict the gender between 6 and 9 weeks and can be done in the privacy and comfort of your own home.

 Sneak Peek Gender Test